Having fun with the locals at Luxor Market in Egypt.

 Luxor is abundant with activities which makes it one of the most popular cities in Egypt.

-It is home to many of the well known temples in Egypt, spread across both banks of the Nile.
+It is home to many of the well known temples in Egypt, spread across both banks of the Nile, meaning there are some awesome tours to enjoy!

 A day tour of both of the East Bank and West Bank will tick off the majority of the historical sites.
 Consider splitting the two sides of the city if you want to spend more time observing the original tombs, or famous mummies at Valley of the Kings.
 This will also give you extra time to squeeze in the Colossi of Memnon, and Medinet Habu Temple.